ocrmypdf/OCRmyPDF/docs/advanced.rst

 Overriding default tesseract
 """"""""""""""""""""""""""""

 OCRmyPDF checks the system ``PATH`` for the ``tesseract`` binary.

+Some relevant environment variables that influence Tesseract's behavior include:

 .. envvar:: TESSDATA_PREFIX

-	A Tesseract environment variable that overrides the path to Tesseract's data files.
+	Overrides the path to Tesseract's data files.
+This can allow simultaneous installation of the "best" and "fast" training data sets.
+OCRmyPDF does not manage this environment variable.

+.. envvar:: OMP_THREAD_LIMIT

+	Controls the number of threads Tesseract will use.
+OCRmyPDF will manage this environment if it is not already set.
+(Currently, it will set it to 1 because this gives the best results in testing.)

 For example, if you are testing tesseract 4.00 and don't wish to use an existing tesseract 3.04 installation, you can launch OCRmyPDF as follows: